Set 87 · Study 1 / 5

 to make something lesser or smaller in size, amount or degree

-With better treatments, it is easy to see why death rates dramatically decrease each year.
+With better treatments, death rates for many illnesses decrease each year.

 Synonyms: diminish, lessen, decline